SPY-Lab/mufasa/README.md

 }
 ```

-The state resulting from `java -jar -coalesced mujs.jar file.js is
+The state resulting from `java -jar -coalesced mufasa.jar file.js` is

 ```
 *******************